OlgaShilenkova/tweeter-copy/README.md

 1. Clone your repository onto your local device.
 2. Install dependencies using the `npm install` command.
-   `npm install`
 3. Start the web server using the `npm run local` command.
    The app will be served at <http://localhost:8080/>.
 Can modify the port in files if nedeed.
-   `npm run local`
 4. Go to <http://localhost:8080/> in your browser.
 5. Tweet away.